smf-steve/parse_options/MUSING.md

         - short-form
         - condensed short-form
         - long-form
-  1. implementation of a fictitious function, within getopts_example.bash, that illustrates the handling of these options using bash's builtin `getopts` command
+  1. An implementation of a fictitious function, within getopts_example.bash, that illustrates the handling of these options using bash's builtin `getopts` command

 # Next Steps/Work
   1. muse some more
   1. create a version of fictitious, as an exemplar for using getopt
+     - determined that getopt's definition of an option presents a number of problems
+       - rather than working around getopt, we shall
+       - refrain from implementing options with optional values -- that are not directly connected
+     - after said implementation is complete, next step will be determined

+## Future Steps
   1. reframe parse_option to be self_example.bash
      - use lessons learns to couch the program similar to the use of getopts/getopt
   1. create TBD specification for man git